epfl-theos/koopmans/docs/tutorials/tutorial_2.rst

 .. note::

-  This tutorial will not discuss in detail how perfrom a Wannierization with Wannier90.
+  This tutorial will not discuss in detail how perform a Wannierization with Wannier90.
 The Wannier90 website contains lots of excellent `tutorials <http://www.wannier.org/support/>`_.

   One important distinction to make for Koopmans calculations --- as opposed to many of the Wannier90 tutorials --- is that we need to separately Wannierize the occupied and empty manifolds.